yjzzjy4/6.824/README.md

 - Whenever encountered some problem, refer to [Students' Guide to Raft](https://thesquareplanet.com/blog/students-guide-to-raft/#the-importance-of-details) first;
 - Read the tester's code for better understanding of what's going on during the tests;
-- Print logs wherever could lead to a bug, e.g. on term change, around send or receive RPCs, or even inside the tester's code (do not alter the codes that performs the tests, however);
+- Print logs wherever could lead to a bug, e.g. on term change, around send or receive RPCs, or even inside the tester's code (do not alter the code that performs the tests, however);
 - Write down the problems you have encountered, and the solutions accordingly.

 ## Afterwards